tracim/tracim/doc/backend/setting.md

 - **slo**: `/saml/slo/redirect` (for redirect based SLO)
 - **slo**: `/saml/slo/post` (for post based SLO)

+These endpoints are conventional to the SAML protocol, only the `saml/sso` route is non-standard.
+It is designed to redirect the user to the proper IdP depending on what `target` is provided.
+This is for multi IdP support.

+The `saml/metadata` is automatically managed by `pysaml2`.
+Changes must be done on the SAML settings file to change the metadata.

+For more details about the standard routes and the protocol, see ["SAML Explained in Plain English"](https://www.onelogin.com/learn/saml)

 See [SSO Glossary](https://help.akana.com/content/current/cm/saml/08_glossary.htm) and [SLO Article](https://uit.stanford.edu/service/saml/logout) for more details about the employed terms